Kouenteen/seafile-ansible-ocr/README.md

   "validate_certs": true
 }</pre>

-**9.** Change your user while on the nodemanager with "su - user-ansible" then "source ansible/bin/activate" and you should be ready to clone this repository.
-Make sure that you have the MySQLdb python library installed in your ansible virtual-env by doing "pip list".
-If it's not listed, you must install it with the command "pip install mysqlclient" or you will likely have some error while executing my seafile_adduser module.
+**9.** Change your user while on the nodemanager with <pre>su - user-ansible</pre> then <pre>source ansible/bin/activate</pre> and make sure that you have the MySQLdb python library installed in your ansible virtual-env by doing <pre>(ansible) user-ansible@nodemanager:~$ pip3 list</pre> If it's not listed, you must install it with this command (or you will likely have some error while executing my seafile_adduser module) :
+<pre>(ansible) user-ansible@nodemanager:~$ pip3 install mysqlclient</pre>

+Now you should be able to clone this repository.

-**10.** Clone the repository in your user-ansible's home folder, and be sure to be in your ansible's virtual environment.
+**10.** Clone the repository into your user-ansible's home folder, and check a second time that you are in your ansible's virtual environment.
 <pre>(ansible) user-ansible@nodemanager:~$</pre>

-You should be able to see the the repository's files with the "ls" command.
+You should be able to see the the repository's folders and files with the "ls" command.

-**11.** If your machines are not named exactly like mine, you must edit the "inventaire.ini" file which contains their hostnames.
+**11.** If your deployment nodes are not named exactly like mine, you must edit the "inventaire.ini" file which contains their hostnames.
 Same thing for the file "configuration.ini" because they are specified at the start of this file.

 **12.** Execute the "configuration.yml" file with the following command to have Seafile installed :